AlanCLo/MuranoWalmaExample/README.md

 ## Using the Murano package

 Dependencies
-* NeCTAR Ubuntu 14.04 (Trusty) amd64 (**Special Note**: Walma needs to run on older versions of nodejs which does not come in more recent versions of Ubuntu)
+* NeCTAR Ubuntu 14.04 (Trusty) amd64 (**Special Note**: Walma needs to run on older versions of Node.js which does not come in more recent versions of Ubuntu)
 * Minimum Root Disk size: 10GB

 Check the Murano's quickstart guide here: http://docs.openstack.org/developer/murano/enduser-guide/quickstart.html